Vladimir Resin: Biography

 Resin was born to a Jewish family on 21 February 1936 in Minsk.
 He graduated from the Moscow Mining Institute in 1958 and worked in the construction and mining sectors.
 In 1988, he started working in the Moscow city administration.
-He was the head of architecture and construction, as well as the acting mayor after Yuri Luzhkov's dismissal in September 2010.
+He was the head of architecture and construction, as well as the acting mayor after Yury Luzhkov's dismissal in September 2010.
 Soon after he joined the ruling United Russia party and was considered possible candidate for mayoralty.
 Resin kept his position of first deputy mayor for more than a year after Luzhkov's dismissal.
 In December 2011 he was elected member of the 6th State Duma of Russia.
 In the 8th convocation of Russia's lower house Resin is the oldest member.

 Resin has a penchant for expensive wristwatches the most expensive recognized by experts as Swiss-made DeWitt, La Pressy Grande Complication, costing more than $1 million.

+Legislative activity

+From 2011 to the present, during his tenure as a deputy of the 6th, 7th, and 8th convocations of the State Duma, he has co-authored 30 legislative initiatives and amendments to draft federal laws.

+Income and Assets

+According to official data, in 2011 Resin and his wife declared an income of over 44.2 million rubles.
+Together, they own two land plots with a total area of 13,200 square meters, two residential houses measuring 437 and 1,632 square meters, a security house, two apartments, and four passenger cars.

+According to an investigation by the Anti-Corruption Foundation (FBK) published in September 2021, Resin owns real estate in Russia and Prague valued at over 2 billion rubles, and possesses a watch collection worth 165 million rubles.

+Sanctions

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

 He is one of the members of the State Duma the United States Treasury sanctioned on 24 March 2022 in response to the 2022 Russian invasion of Ukraine.